Steal This Strategy: Using Keyword Research for Competitor Analysis

 Assessing Keyword Difficulty

 As you build more authority over time, you can level up to that more challenging fruit.
+This will positively impact your search engine rankings.

 The goal is keywords that balance solid traffic potential with an attainable difficulty for your current capabilities.
+Improving your keyword rankings for these terms should be a priority.

 Also check if your competitors are ranking for keywords that may be too difficult for their current authority.
 If yes, then you can try to create better content and you have more chances of taking their spot.
+This is where SEO competitor analysis becomes particularly useful.

 Creating Effective Keyword Clusters to go after more keywords at once